 Disclaimer: While I did not receive money to write this review, All-Clad did provide me with a complementary pan and asked that I participate in an informational web conference, where I had an opportunity to share my feedback and ask questions.
 I was not required to write this post.

 For more of the highest quality instructional videos are around, visit Rouxbe.com.
 Rouxbe offers over 200 step-by-step video recipes and about 250 cooking tip videos with their free basic membership.
 There are also a few free sample cooking school lessons to try out the cooking school content but the rest of the cooking school requires a Premium Membership.
 Try it free for 14 days.

-The other day, I had a craving.
-It wasn’t just to eat good bread, but it was to make it.
+Ten years ago, I didn’t want to just to eat good bread, I wanted to make it.
 I didn’t have the patience to do the whole, “wait for it overnight” thing.
 I wanted to make bread that I could enjoy later that same day.

-But I digress.
 This bread came out just the way I wanted it to.
 Crunchy on the outside, great texture on the inside and the nutty/sweet flavor of whole wheat and honey.
-I used a pizza stone because I like the way it holds so much heat, helping the bread to cook evenly.
-Jaden includes advice/tricks for what to do if you don’t have a pizza stone.
-I’m definitely going to make this bread again.
+I didn’t have a pizza stone, so I literally just used a half-sheet pan and it worked fine.
+Jaden includes advice/tricks for what to do if you don’t have a pizza stone either.

 Whole Wheat Sweet French Baquette Makes 2 loaves